hazeorid/satellid-base/identity/vision-mission-action.md

 * That is revolutionary in personal up to enterprise even global positive impact
 * Powered with AI and machine learning
 * Eradicate search engine results confusion and prioritize users data
+* Internet of Things
+* Real time voice analysis for gathering knowledge

 Mission
 -------